cap-js/docs/java/outbox.md

 }
 ```

-In some situations the original outbox processing logic is not implemented by you.
-Still the processing needs to be extended with additional error handling.
+In some situations, the original outbox processing logic is not implemented by you but the processing needs to be extended with additional error handling.
-In that case wrap the `EventContext.proceed()` method, which executes the underlying processing logic:
+In that case, wrap the `EventContext.proceed()` method, which executes the underlying processing logic:

 ```java
 @On(service = OutboxService.PERSISTENT_ORDERED_NAME, event = AuditLogService.DEFAULT_NAME)